Our Luxury Student Accommodation in Manchester

 Our properties are also on the doorstep of Manchester’s busiest social scenes of Northern Quarter, Deansgate and all the major concert venues meaning you can rest assured that you will be in the thick of the action when renting an Almero Student Mansion in the city.

 This offers great peace of mind for the modern student who will no doubt be looking to explore all that one of the UK’s favourite student cities has to offer.
 Whether you are heading back from the O2 Apollo, the Ritz or perhaps from campus at The University of Manchester or Manchester Metropolitan, you can look forward to returning to your chic and elegant student accommodation which has been lovingly created for students who enjoy the finer things in life.

 Now we’ve established that Almero Student Mansions really are the best of the best when it comes to student accommodation in Manchester, why should you be studying in this part of the country?
 The chances are that you are doing some research on the city’s universities and the social scene, so we have duly done the hard work for you and profiled one of the most famous student destinations in the country.

 Two Excellent Universities

-Manchester boast two great Universities, The University of Manchester and Manchester Metropolitan University.
+Manchester boasts two great Universities, The University of Manchester and Manchester Metropolitan University.
 The former is in the top twenty in the whole of the UK and the latter is building a stellar reputation and has soared up the university rankings over the years.
-Both have their merits, read on to find out why:
+Both have their merits.

 The University of Manchester